luminarily/bookofmormon/_posts/2017-02-24-conspiracy.md

 [Adam Freeland - WE WANT YOUR SOUL][17]

 There's so much more.
-Don't buy into the notions...
+Don't buy into the notions:

-"If it was bad for you, they wouldn't sell it!" <br>
+* "If it was bad for you, they wouldn't sell it!"
-"If they knew more, they would tell us!" <br>
+* "If they knew more, they would tell us!"
-"The government wouldn't lie to us." <br>
+* "The government wouldn't lie to us."
-"The media wouldn't lie!" <br>
+* "The media wouldn't lie!"
-"I don't trust anything but reputable, mainstream news outlets!" <br>
+* "I don't trust anything but reputable, mainstream news outlets!"
-"There no PROOF!!" - Ahh, but the question you should be asking yourself is why there hasn't been an investigation despite the evidences in question?
+* "There no PROOF!!" - Ahh, but the question you should be asking yourself is why there hasn't been an investigation despite the evidences in question?
 "There is NO evidence!" - Saying there is no evidence does not mean there is no evidence.
 Claims *must* be addressed.

 Don't be naive.
 Corruption seeks: MONEY.
 POWER.
 EVASION OF LAW.
 At *any* cost.

-Conspiracies exist, and we must wake up from the slumber with which mainstream media entrances us grasp the context of reality - if we are to recognize the truth.
+Conspiracies exist, and we must wake up from the slumber with which mainstream media entrances us and grasp the *context of reality* if we are to see things as they are.

 [1]: https://www.lds.org/manual/preparing-for-exaltation-teachers-manual/lesson-23-obedience-the-first-law-of-heaven?lang=eng